pyx-project/pyx/manual/text.rst

    Instances of this class set the vertical alignment of a text box to be top, center and bottom for *valign* being ``0``, ``0.5``, and ``1``.
 Other values are allowed as well, although such an alignment seems quite unusual.
-See the left side of figure :ref:`fig:textvalign` for an example.
+See the left side of figure :ref:`fig_textvalign` for an example.

 Some handy instances available as class members: